mesosphere-backup/dcos-cassandra-service/docs/configuration.md

    <tr>
       <td>cpus</td>
       <td>number</td>
-      <td>The number of CPU shares allocated to the DC/OS Cassandra Service executor. </td>
+      <td>The number of CPU shares allocated to the DC/OS Apache Cassandra Service executor. </td>
     </tr>

     <tr>
       <td>mem</td>
       <td>integer</td>
-      <td>The amount of memory, in MB, allocated for the DC/OS Cassandra Service scheduler.
+      <td>The amount of memory, in MB, allocated for the DC/OS Apache Cassandra Service scheduler.
 This MUST be larger than the allocated heap.</td>
     </tr>

     <tr>
       <td>heap</td>
       <td>integer</td>
-      <td>The amount of heap, in MB, allocated for the DC/OS Cassandra Service executor.</td>
+      <td>The amount of heap, in MB, allocated for the DC/OS Apache Cassandra Service executor.</td>
     </tr>

     <tr>
       <td>disk</td>
       <td>integer</td>
-      <td>The amount of disk, in MB, allocated for the DC/OS Cassandra Service executor.</td>
+      <td>The amount of disk, in MB, allocated for the DC/OS Apache Cassandra Service executor.</td>
     </tr>

     <tr>